 Ms. Graham is the 2011 recipient of the Maxwell E. Perkins Award, presented by the Center for Fiction.
-She serves on the board of the Center for Fiction.
+She serves on the executive board of the Center for Fiction.
 She holds a B.A. in English from Yale University and an Honorary Doctorate from Marymount Manhattan College.
 She lives in New York City.

 President and Publisher